WXGopher/chm-wiki/Building-CHM.md

 Although there is a superbuild component for netCDF,  the cxx4 bindings do not reliably link against the custom built netcdf, and often end up linking against a system netcdf, causing runtime errors.

+If you need to build netCDF, then do a custom build of GDAL as the superbuild GDAL will not link against netcdf and hdf5.

 To do a manual build of netCDF:
 ### Build HDF5
 https://support.hdfgroup.org/HDF5/release/obtainsrc.html